Rolling in the Deep

-"Rolling in the Deep" is a song recorded by English singer-songwriter Adele for her second studio album, 21 (2011).
+"Rolling in the Deep" is a song by English singer-songwriter Adele from her second studio album, 21 (2011).
 It is the lead single and opening track on the album.
 The song was written by Adele and Paul Epworth.
 The singer herself describes it as a "dark blues-y gospel disco tune".
-In 2011 it was reportedly the biggest crossover hit in the United States since 1985; "Rolling in the Deep" gained radio airplay from many different radio formats.
-It was first released on 29 November 2010 as the lead single from 21 in digital download format.
+In 2011, it was reportedly the biggest crossover hit in the United States since 1985; "Rolling in the Deep" gained radio airplay from many different radio formats.
+It was released on 29 November 2010 as the lead single from 21 in digital download format.
 The lyrics describe the emotions of a scorned lover.

 "Rolling in the Deep" received widespread critical acclaim with praise drawn towards the song's production, its lyrics, and Adele's vocal performance.
 It represented a commercial breakthrough for Adele, propelling her to global superstardom.
 The song topped the charts in twelve countries and reached the top 10 in over twenty territories.
 It was Adele's first number-one song in the United States, reaching the top spot on many Billboard charts, including the Billboard Hot 100 where it was number one for seven weeks.
 By February 2012, "Rolling in the Deep" had sold over 8.7 million copies in the United States, making it the best-selling digital song by a female artist in the US, the second-best-selling digital song in the US and Adele's best-selling single outside her native country, topping her previous best-selling "Chasing Pavements".
 Worldwide, it was the fifth-best-selling digital single of 2011 with sales of 8.2 million copies.
 As of 2019, with sales of over 20.6 million copies worldwide, "Rolling in the Deep" is one of the best-selling digital singles of all-time.
 The song spent 65 weeks on the chart, making the song at that time the fourth-most weeks spent on the chart, tying the place with Jewel with her double single "Foolish Games"/"You Were Meant for Me".